CodeChica/plus-plus/guides/javascript.md

 # JavaScript

 JavaScript is a scripting language that was originally designed to run in a web browser.
-It lets programmers write code that can execute in the web browser of the visitors who visit a programmers website.
+It allows programmers to write code that can execute in the web browser of the people who visit their website.

 {% include youtube.html youtube_id="nItSSTwBvSU" %}

+Read [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) for a thorough tutorial on JavaScript.

 ## How do I add JavaScript to my website?